yekaterinamikhalchuk/yekaterinamikhalchuk/README.md

 ## I'm a Junior Data Scientist
+- ❤️ in love with coding
-- 🧐 interested in data science & data analysis
+- 🧐 interested in development
 - :computer: learning DS at the moment
 - :eyes: eager to work on data science and data analysis projects
 ### Languages and Tools